qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 primarily to decide when the external knowledge is needed.
 We can describe a system as Agentic RAG if it breaks the linear flow of a standard RAG system, and gives the agent the ability to take multiple steps to achieve a goal.

-TODO: describe how agents are different from a regular application

 A simple router that chooses a path to follow is often described as the simplest form of an agent.
 Such a system has multiple paths with conditions describing when to take a certain path.
 In the context of Agentic RAG, the agent can decide to query a vector database if the context is not enough to answer, or skip the query if it's enough, or when the